jitendrakyadav/pgmsolutions/readme.txt

 /* Composer shows all information about package like name, description, version, source on github i.e. github-url if hosted on github, etc. the same we can get on packagist.org by searching the package with it's name */

 6. composer install
+/*
-/* This command reads the composer.lock file from the current directory, processes it, and downloads and installs all the libraries and dependencies outlined in that file.
-If the file does not exist it will look for composer.json, creates composer.lock file with it's help and do the same.
+This command reads the composer.lock file from the current directory, processes it, and downloads and installs all the libraries and dependencies outlined in that file.
+If the file does not exist it will look for composer.json and do the same(i.e. reads composer.json file & do the installation process); in this process, in last, it also creates composer.lock file using composer.json file so that next-time "install" command can use composer.lock instead of composer.json.
    Case Study:
    	a. create a blank directory with name "test".
 	b.
 Go to test directory and create composer.json file with content: